 - Costs for transportation to and from an off-campus study program are the responsibility of the student.

 - Financial aid applies to all semester and academic-year off-campus programs on the list of programs approved for Albion credit.
 This aid includes merit-based academic scholarships (75% of regular award amount) and need-based financial aid (100%).
-Please contact the Financial Aid Office about your specific award package.
+Please contact the Student Financial Services Office about your specific award package.
 (Note: Albion financial aid is not available for summer programs.)

 - Check the Off-Campus Programs Web site for information about additional aid for off-campus study, i.e., Albion College off-campus program grants, federal grants, and links to a study abroad scholarship search engine.